mosaicnetworks/evm-lite/README.md

 ```

-Instead of using CLI flags, options can also be specified in a `config.toml`
-file in the `datadir`.
+Options can also be specified in a `config.toml` file in the `datadir`.

 ex (config.toml):
 ``` toml